 The IBAN is not mandatory for this payment if you are entering payments to countries that are not EU members.
 In this case, select Account number from the drop-down list on the left and enter here the national account number of the recipient.

 Please enter the BIC of the payee's bank here.
 This is the same as the SWIFT address.
 If you don't know the BIC, you can leave this field empty and instead enter name and address of the bank on the following pages of this wizard.
 If you know a national number of the payee's bank instead of the BIC, select Sort code from the drop-down list on the left and enter this number here.
 By the same way you can also enter the German bank code for payments in foreign currency within Germany.

 Enter the desired amount for the payment currency here.
 Then select the payment currency from the drop-down list to the right of the field.
 BL Banking automatically displays the corresponding value in EUR, provided the average exchange for this currency is listed in the daily fixing of the European Central Bank (ECB).
 The rates are automatically updated upon each application start.
 This requires an Internet connection.

 This checkbox is only active when EUR is selected as the currency to the right of the field.
-You can then issue an equivalent value payment, e.g. you enter an amount in Euros which the recipient receives in the currency that you selected from the drop-down list to the right of the field.
-Here as well, the equivalent value is shown below if available.
+You can then issue an equivalent value payment, i.e. you enter an amount in Euros, which the recipient receives in the currency that you selected from the drop-down list to the right of the field.
+Here too, the equivalent value is shown in the field below if available.